skabajah/aghani/terms-of-service.md

 ## English

 By accessing or using **aghani.org**, you agree to use the site for lawful purposes only.

 All content is provided for informational purposes and is offered “as is” without warranties of any kind.

-aghani.org is a periodically updated music ranking platform that uses YouTube view counts to showcase the most-watched Arabic songs, based on verifiable data and a transparent, non-editorial methodology.

 You may reference or share excerpts of the content.
 Attribution with a link to the original source is appreciated.